Home » Brussels’ Belle Époque: Discover the Fin-de-Siècle Museum

 Where to stay in Brussels

-If you are a fan of Art Nouveau, you must see the Fin de Siecle Museum, a real journey back in time through the art of the 1900s.
+If you are a fan of Art Nouveau, it’s well worth a visit the Fin-de-Siècle Museum, a real journey back in time through the art of the 1900s.
 Feel free to comment if you already knew this museum or if you put it on your list of museums to visit after reading this article.

 You may also like